 Pre-Approval: An evaluation of a potential borrower by a lender that determines whether the borrower qualifies for a loan from the lender, and the maximum amount that the lender would be willing to lend.

-Preliminary Title Report: A property report and title search preformed by the title company before issuing title insurance, which shows the recorded condition of the property in question.
+Preliminary Title Report: A property report and title search performed by the title company before issuing title insurance, which shows the recorded condition of the property in question.

 Property Taxes: Taxes that are imposed by local and state governments based on the value of the home.
 Homeowners pay these taxes annually.